intelowlproject/docs/docs/IntelOwl/advanced_usage.md

         <li><code>Phishing_Form_Compiler</code></li>
       </ul>
     </td>
     <td>This framework tries to render a potential phishing page and extract useful information from it.
-Also, if the page contains a form tries to submit it using fake data to extract IOCs and check if the page is real phishing.</td>
+Also, if the page contains a form, it tries to submit the form using fake data.
+The goal is to extract IOCs and check whether the page is real phishing or not.</td>
   </tr>
 </table>